cobleg/EnergyFinancialMarkets/backwardation.md

 **Backwardation** is a market condition where the `current price` of an asset (`current spot price`) is higher than the prices for futures contracts of the same asset.
 In other words, futures prices decrease with longer maturities.
 This situation is typically contrasted with **[contango](contango.md)**, where futures prices are higher than the `current spot price`.

 Another way of looking at this is to consider the `expected future spot price`.
-In this case, the futures price is less than the expected future spot price.
+In this case, the futures price is less than the `expected spot price`.

 ![Backwardation and contango](images/Backwardation%20and%20contango.png)